-Never did I think I’d be sharing photos of my body online like this, but here we are!
-I enjoy tracking and keeping record of foods, calories and my progress so figured I’d share what I’m doing along the way and perhaps it can help someone else too.
+Never did I think I’d be sharing a photo of my body online like this, but here we are!
+I enjoy tracking and keeping record of foods, calories and my progress so figured I’d share what I’m doing along the way.

 While struggling with my weight since 2002 I’ve learned it’s a direct correlation to my emotional stress.
 I didn’t have the tools to acknowledge and truly feel all of my feelings until recent years but even since learning those tools, I can still find myself stress eating.
 (Hello pandemic!!)
 Sometimes it’s eating junk food, but mostly it’s just eating too much.
-Difference now is, I’m working hard not to shame myself for this pattern or when I eat something I normally wouldn’t.
-Life will always have its ups and downs.
+Difference now is, I’m working hard not to shame myself for this pattern or when I eat something I normally wouldn’t and remind myself life will always have its ups and downs.

 In the past, I lost weight successfully a few times: